 Healthy bones serve various functions in your body, including:

 Improved Lifestyle- Your bones are responsible for protecting your internal organs and supporting your muscles.
-Having strong, healthy bones enables you to participate in social activities like sports, dancing and playing with your grandchildren.
+Having strong, healthy bones enables you to participate in social activities like recreational sports, dancing, and playing with your grandchildren.
 Strong bones also help carry you throughout busy days, regardless of how tired your body feels.

 The Importance of Supplementation for Optimal Bone Performance

-Therefore, you may need to supplement with calcium if you are not getting enough from your diet.
 For women, loss in bone strength can begin to show in their late 40s once they hit menopause.
 Men, on the other hand, take longer to start noticing a loss in bone strength, and the risk of major fractures begins to increase in their 70s.

 Why You Need to Supplement With Vitamin D